cnobile2012/python-thunderborg/README.rst

 board has additional features that the original API does not have.

 1. Python 2.7.x and 3.8 are supported in the same code base.
-There is an issue building the ``evdev`` package with all version of Python 3.8 and higher.
+There is an issue building the ``evdev`` package with all versions of Python 3.8 and higher.

 2. Built in logging to a log file of your choice--**no print statements**.